What is a Data Breach? 7 Most Common Causes of Data Breach

 Causes:

-One type of malware is ransomware which is a file-encrypting or computer system locking software that is used to make files or computer systems inaccessible until a ransom is paid.
+One type of malware is ransomware, a file-encrypting or computer system-locking software that makes files or computer systems inaccessible until a ransom is paid.

 Ransomware usually attacks when users unknowingly use infected files or run the link through phishing emails, malicious websites, or compromised software.